 In fact, an electric car that’s several years old and hasn’t been driven too hard is likely to have negligible, if any, battery degradation.
 It’s highly unlikely you’d even notice the difference.

 Some EVs have a battery indicator that shows how much charging capacity they have.
-For other models, like the Renault Zoe, you can use a special dongle to interrogate the vehicle’s software or get it checked at a dealer.
+For other models, like the Renault Zoe, you can use a special dongle to get info on the battery health using the vehicle’s software.
+Other EVs can be easily checked at a dealer.